Girls Out Loud is a social enterprise, not-for-profit, established in 2010 on a mission to raise the aspirations of teenage girls in the UK.

 Young ‘middle girls’ who are not part of the gifted and talented or the hard to reach in schools.
 Girls who are not particularly failing but who could easily take a limiting path if unsupported.

 Jayne and her team inspire these girls to believe in themselves, know they are enough and encourage them to find their inner confidence to make the right choices.
 Everything Caroline and I needed to take the leap to become entrepreneurs.

 Their Big Sister programme is the perfect partnership.
 As we support more businesses to make positive changes in their organisations, we’re also doing the same for our future women in business.”

 Heather de Groot

-Be Ethical Training’s overarching aim is to donate a minimum of £25,000 a year to Girls Out Loud.
-The equivalent of 55 Big Sisters!
+Be Ethical Training aims to donate a minimum of £25,000 annually to Girls Out Loud—the equivalent of 20 Big Sisters mentoring young women yearly.